matehat/MHTextSearch/Readme.md

 }];
 ```

-You also need to give us details about the objects, like what are the piece of text to
+You also need to give us details about the objects, like what are the pieces of text to
 index

 ```objective-c